MinecraftForge/Documentation/docs/gettingstarted/index.md

 !!! note

-    In case you will receive an error while running the task `:decompileMC` ( the fourth step )
+    In case you receive an error while running the task `:decompileMC` ( the fourth step )

     ```
     Execution failed for task ':decompileMc'.